 When you take a dual credit course, you earn both high school and college credit for the same class.
 You go to class at your high school and you earn college credit without paying college tuition – please see FAQ regarding tuition for more information.

-Note: There is a minimum requirement that you pass your dual credit course(s) with a C or better in order to earn college credit.
+Note: There is a minimum requirement that you pass your dual credit course(s) usually with a “C” or better in order to earn college credit.

 What are the benefits of Dual Credit Classes?